superseriousbusiness/gotosocial/CONTRIBUTING.md

 ### CLI Tests

-In [./test/cliparsing.sh](./test/cliparsing.sh) there are a bunch of tests for making sure that CLI flags, config, and environment variables get parsed as expected.
+In [./test/cliparsing.sh](./test/cliparsing.sh) and [./test/envparsing.sh](./test/envparsing.sh) there are a bunch of tests for making sure that CLI flags, config, and environment variables get parsed as expected.

 Although these tests *are* part of the CI/CD testing process, you probably won't need to worry too much about running them yourself.
 That is, unless you're messing about with code inside the `main` package in `cmd/gotosocial`, or inside the `config` package in `internal/config`.